SnapPy

 Released under the terms of the GNU General Public License, version 2 or later.

-The development of SnapPy was partially supported by grants from the National Science Foundation, including DMS-0707136, DMS-0906155, DMS-1105476, DMS-1510204, DMS-1811156, and the Institute for Computational and Experimental Research in Mathematics.
+The development of SnapPy was partially supported by grants from the National Science Foundation, including DMS-0707136, DMS-0906155, DMS-1105476, DMS-1510204, DMS-1811156, and DMS-2303572, and the Institute for Computational and Experimental Research in Mathematics.
 Any opinions, findings, and conclusions or recommendations expressed on this site are those of the authors and do not necessarily reflect the views of the National Science Foundation.